stijn-dejongh/lovecraft_public_domain/raw_converts/ca.md

   An increasing and unexplained atmosphere of panic seemed to rise around his apartment.
-The whole house, as I have said, had a musty odour; but the smell in his room was worse&mdash;and in spite of all the spices and incense, and the pungent chemicals of the now incessant baths which he insisted on taking unaided.
+The whole house, as I have said, had a musty odour; but the smell in his room was worse--and in spite of all the spices and incense, and the pungent chemicals of the now incessant baths which he insisted on taking unaided.
 I perceived that it must be connected with his ailment, and shuddered when I reflected on what that ailment might be.
 Mrs. Herrero crossed herself when she looked at him, and gave him up unreservedly to me; not even letting her son